EMS-TU-Ilmenau/isac-uav-dataset/docs/1-gettingstarted.markdown

 {: .note}
 If you entered a wrong password `downloader.py`, just re-run the script.
 In this case, it will not re-download the file and instead access the previously downloaded version stored in the `.tmp` folder.

+{: .fs-3}
+**Footnote**

+{: .fs-2}
+[1] - We want to thank Henning Schwanbeck from the Technische Universität Ilmenau Rechenzentrum for his continuous support with the provisioning of the measurement files.